espocrm/documentation/docs/administration/bpm-events.md

 ![Error Intermediate Event (Boundary)](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-end-error.png)

+It's possible to view an error code and message in the flow log (as of v2.14).

 !!! note

-    If an error event is attached to a task with the *Send HTTP Request* action, it's possible to catch a specific response error code (e.g. 404, 403).
-Available as of v2.8.6.
+    If the error event is attached to a task with the *Send HTTP Request* action, it's possible to catch a specific response error code (e.g. 404, 403).
+As of v2.8.6.

 ### Conditional Intermediate Event (Boundary)